Contents

 It isn’t all sunshine.
 Go’s error handling is famously verbose — you will type if err != nil { return err } more times than feels reasonable, and that’s just the deal.
 The binaries are larger than a C equivalent because the runtime is bundled in, though that’s the same property that makes them so portable.
 And for genuinely throwaway, ten-line glue, a shell script is still faster to write; Go shines once a tool is going to live longer than a day or be used by someone other than you.

 If you’re writing internal tooling, anything you’ll distribute to colleagues, or a utility you want to still work in two years, Go is close to the ideal choice.
 The standard library gets you off the ground in minutes, Cobra scales you up to a polished multi-command tool, and the single-binary distribution story turns “how do I install your thing” from a support ticket into a download.
-For one-off scripting on your own machine, stick with Bash or Python.
-But the next time you catch yourself thinking “I should rewrite this script properly,” give Go an afternoon.
-It’s a remarkably short distance from zero to genuinely useful.
+For one-off scripting on your own machine, stick with Bash or Python; there is no shame in the right tool for a five-minute job.
+But the next time you catch yourself thinking “I should rewrite this script properly” — the moment a throwaway hack has quietly become something you depend on and other people are starting to ask for — give Go an afternoon.
+The standard library gets you off the ground before the tea goes cold, Cobra is there when you outgrow it, and the single self-contained binary at the end is the part your users will actually thank you for.
+It’s a remarkably short distance from zero to genuinely useful, and an even shorter one from useful to something you are glad you built.

 Advertisement